DS-Homebrew/twlmenu-extras/docs/index.md

 If you want your skin added here, make a pull request on the GitHub repository or send it and ask on the [DS⁽ⁱ⁾ Mode Hacking Discord server](https://discord.gg/yD3spjv).
 {:.i18n .innerHTML-home-3}

+If you're on a 2DS or 3DS, all of the skins on this site can be downloaded directly on console using Universal-Updater.
+To add the UniStore go to settings, choose `Select UniStore...`, tap the + button at the bottom, and select `TWiLight Menu++ Skins` to add.
+Once it's added simply select `twlmenu-skins.unistore` from the Select UniStore menu to switch to it.
+{:.i18n .innerHTML-home-4}

 #### Last updated:
 {:.i18n .innerHTML-last-updated-skins}